lucianoiam/dpfwebui/README.md

 What makes it great?

-- It comes with a clear permissive license
 - Bloat-free: scope is limited to audio plugins
 - Makefile based, MinGW compatible
 - Extremely low learning curve